BentleyJOakes/BentleyJOakes.github.io/index.markdown

 * 2023-12-15: I will be a co-chair for the posters at the [International Conference on Software Engineering](https://conf.researchr.org/home/icse-2025) (ICSE 2025) in Ottawa.

+### Talk Bio

+Prof. Bentley Oakes is an Assistant Professor in the Department of Computer and Software Engineering at Polytechnique Montréal in Canada.
+He completed his Master's and PhD at McGill University, before becoming a post-doctoral researcher at both the University of Antwerp and the Université de Montréal.

+His interests and experiences are diverse, ranging from Digital Twins (including their structure, construction, and reporting) to model-driven engineering, ontologies, verification and validation (including formal verification), machine learning, co-simulation, and many other topics.
+His research focuses on capturing and utilizing the domain knowledge possessed by domain experts, such that they can more easily construct and reason about their complex systems.

+Prof. Oakes is also very active as a reviewer and organizer in the software engineering and modelling fields.
+This includes reviewing for TOSEM, SoSyM, and EMSE, and as an organizing committee member for ICSE, FSE, and MODELS.

 <!--The emoji graphics for the favicon are from the open source project Twemoji.
 The graphics are copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under CC-BY 4.0.-->